Do You Have Investing FOMO?

 The prospect of “rewarding” opportunities tends to lure potential investors into the “take this opportunity now” trap without even thinking about it.
 This plays on your emotions, not your intelligence or capacity for reasoning.

 You’ve probably seen these traps before.
 They sprung up around BitCoin.
 They come up around every new “hot stock” from talking heads on CNBC.
-They might even be lurking in your office when you hear your coworker talk about some wild investment that’s generating crazy returns that you just have to get in on.
+“Opportunities of a lifetime” might even be lurking in your office when you hear your coworker talk about some wild investment that’s generating crazy returns that you just have to get in on.

 Hearing things like this often makes us feel uncertain.
 Are we missing something?
 Is there an investment that’s bigger, more exciting, and more profitable than the ones we have now?